zirkelc/zirkelc/README.md

 - [Puppeteer Language Experiment](https://github.com/zirkelc/puppeteer-language-experiment): Tests various methods to change the browser language using Puppeteer with Chrome.

-### GitHub Actions
+### Shopify

-- [Setup and Install](https://github.com/zirkelc/setup-and-install): Composite action to setup PNPM and Node.js and install dependencies.

-- [NPM Publish](https://github.com/zirkelc/npm-publish): Composite action to publish a package to NPM and create a release on GitHub.
+- [Shopify Search Query Builder](https://github.com/zirkelc/shopify-search-query): A tool for constructing queries for Shopify's GraphQL API search syntax.

+- [Shopify Currencies.js](https://github.com/zirkelc/shopify-currencies.js): A simple wrapper to access Shopify's currency conversion rates from Node.js

 ### Libraries

+#### Development

+- [Git Pull Run](https://github.com/zirkelc/git-pull-run): Automatically runs commands like `npm install` when fetching changes from git, but only if certain files have been modified.

+#### Testing

+- [expect.toMatchPrompt()](https://github.com/zirkelc/expect-match-prompt): An AI prompt matcher for Jest and Vitest.

+- [Snapshot Serializers](https://github.com/zirkelc/snapshot-serializers): A collection of snapshot serializers for Jest and Vitest that help manage dynamic values in test snapshots.

+#### Utility

 - [Millis.js](https://github.com/zirkelc/millis-js): A tiny and dependency-free library for date time arithmetic with a chainable and immutable API.

-- [Shopify Search Query Builder](https://github.com/zirkelc/shopify-search-query): A tool for constructing queries for Shopify's GraphQL API search syntax.

-- [Shopify Currencies.js](https://github.com/zirkelc/shopify-currencies.js): A simple wrapper to access Shopify's currency conversion rates from Node.js
+- [Uniquely Typed](https://github.com/zirkelc/uniquely-typed): A library to create opaque types with unique symbols.

+- [Create Typed Env](https://github.com/zirkelc/create-typed-env): A library to create a type-safe proxy for accessing environment variables with optional fallback values for developemnt and testing.

-### Templates
+### GitHub Templates

 - [Single Package TypeScript Template](https://github.com/zirkelc/template-single-typescript): Opinionated setup for a single package TypeScript project.

 - [Serverless TypeScript Template](https://github.com/zirkelc/template-serverless-typescript): Opinionated setup for a Serverless TypeScript project.

-### Testing

-- [expect.toMatchPrompt()](https://github.com/zirkelc/expect-match-prompt): An AI prompt matcher for Jest and Vitest.

-- [Snapshot Serializers](https://github.com/zirkelc/snapshot-serializers): A collection of snapshot serializers for Jest and Vitest that help manage dynamic values in test snapshots.

-### Tools

-- [Git Pull Run](https://github.com/zirkelc/git-pull-run): Automatically runs commands like `npm install` when fetching changes from git, but only if certain files have been modified.

 <!--